otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 # Exercise II: de novo assembly of RAD tags without a genome

-## Part 1: Your first stacks run

-2. In the first part of the second exercise we will be constructing stacks in two separate samples.
-These samples are from the same (anonymous) populations, however their analysis results in two quite different outcomes.

-3. In your ./working workspace, create a directory called ustacks to contain all the data for this exercise.

-    *   Inside that directory, create two additional directories: ```samples```, and ```stacks```.
-To save time, we have              already cleaned and demultiplexed this data and will start from the cleaned samples stage.
-Copy data set 3 (DS3):
-/opt/data/denovo/lib01_samp01.fq.gz
-and
-/opt/data/denovo/lib02_samp01.fq.gz

 ## Part 1: approach the parameter space**

 1. In this first exercise, we will be working on a subset of data from threespine